Checklists

 Once the Checklist had been started we will see the checks and responses that we set up in Control Center.

-We can use the ‘Specification’ and ‘Approval Stages’ buttons at the top here to inform the operator of the additional information that we entered during setup.
+We can use the ‘Specification’ button at the top here to inform the operator of the additional information that we entered during setup of the checklist template itself.

-Returning to performing the checks, the operator begin to carry out the prescribed checks.
-If we select one of the checks to perform we will be able to view additional information about each check by hitting the ‘i’ button in the bottom left with a check selected.
+Returning to performing the checks, the operator will then begin to carry out the prescribed checks.
+If we select one of the checks to perform (so that it is surrounded by an orange outline) we will be able to view additional information about each check by hitting the ‘i’ button at the bottom of the screen with a check selected.

-This will show the individual check specification that we added during setup, which can be used to further guide the operator for that individual check.
+This will show the individual check specification/specification image that we added during setup, which can be used to further guide the operator for that individual check.

 When selecting a response, Terminal indicates the level of severity of that response when it is selected via a simple traffic light system of green/yellow/orange/red to reflect pass/minor/major/critical.